Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

 Havana is a large and exciting city full of people, fascinating architecture, public art, museums, the ocean-front malecon, wide boulevards and narrow alleys.
 We explore the city on foot, including the many historical plazas of Havana Vieja.
 Throughout our adventure we eat primarily in private restaurants called Paladars.
 We enjoy lunch and dinner today at two of Havana’s finest.
 After our walking tour we have an orientation meeting to prepare you for the week ahead.
 After dinner some may want to experience some of Havana’s nightlife, a town where music is plentiful.

 Travel to Playa Larga, Kayak the Bay of Pigs, Ride Zapata National Park - Kayaking and Biking

 We wake early and head out of Havana to the southeast toward Playa Larga, a tranquil village on the Bay of Pigs.
-After lunch we paddle on the sparkling waters of the Bay of Pigs, where the legendary failed invasion of 1961 took place.
-After checking in to our Casa Particular, we trade paddles for pedals, fit our bikes and head out on a 8-10 mile warm up ride on the backroads of Zapata National Park on mostly level terrain.
-Afterwards we continue to the small village of Palpite for lunch.
+We stop first at local art and music school to learn about the importance of music, dance, and art in Cuban culture.
+Later we enjoy lunch before cycling to the sparkling waters of the Bay of Pigs, where the legendary failed invasion of 1961 took place.
+Upon arrival we launch the kayaks for a leisurely paddle around the sparkling bay.
+Afterward we check into a casa particular.

 In the evening we have a presentation from the Director of the National Park, Frank Medina who gives us an engaging overview of the Park’s history and goals.
 Then we sit down to a bountiful dinner of local fare.